-Three years ago, Brooklyn school teacher Bruce Wallace created a project to teach students about the people on the "other side" of the Iraqi war and to create a peace bridge between the two sides.
-For years Wallace and Iraqi Romance literature teacher Nesreen, as well as their students, corresponded by email.
+Three years ago, Brooklyn school teacher Bruce Wallace created a project to teach students about the people on the "other side" of the Iraqi War and to create a peace bridge between the two sides.
+For years, Wallace and Iraqi Romance literature teacher Nesreen, as well as their students, corresponded by email.
 The Americans and Iraqis exchanged emails about their lives, war and growing up in Brooklyn and Baghdad.
 Bruce Wallace and Nesreen join us in our firehouse studio. [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

 JUAN GONZALEZ: Three years ago, a Brooklyn school teacher created a project to connect his students with Iraqi youth.
-The objective of One to One Iraq Contact was to teach students about the people on the "other side" of the war and to create a peace bridge between the two sides.
+The objective of 121 Iraq Contact was to teach students about the people on the "other side" of the war and to create a peace bridge between the two sides.
 The American and Iraqi students and teachers began exchanging emails about their lives, war and growing up in Brooklyn and Baghdad.

 In Brooklyn, the project was led by Bruce Wallace.
 At the time, he was a high school teacher.
 He is also a member of the September 11th Families for Peaceful Tomorrows.
 His nephew Mitchell Wallace was killed at the World Trade Center on September 11th.